dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 {% include code.html id="d3_axes_nice" file="d3_axes_nice.html" code="" js="false" preview="true" %}

 This is a nicer bar chart!
 We've used CSS to style the axis, introduced a padding and a background for the chart.
 Also, we've used [`nice()`](https://github.com/d3/d3-scale/#continuous_nice) on the scales to get a nice, human-readable range.
-Of course, this chart doesn't react appropriately to updates, but we've seen before how that works.

 ## More Complex Data